Obama quest for fast-track trade bill on ice in House

 Differences will have to be ironed out in a joint meeting of House and Senate negotiators.

-Additional reporting by David Lawder, Julia Edwards, Roberta Rampton Susan Cornwell, Alex Wilts, Elvina Nawaguna; editing by Tom Brown and Kevin Drawbaugh
+Additional reporting by David Lawder, Julia Edwards, Roberta Rampton Susan Cornwell, Alex Wilts, Elvina Nawaguna; Editing by Tom Brown, Kevin Drawbaugh and Ken Wills